-The education loan can be taken for higher education purposes of oneself, spouse, children, or for the student for whom the individual is the legal guardian.
-Parents can avail the benefits on the 80E deduction of their children’s educational loan.
+- The education loan can be taken for higher education purposes for oneself, spouse, children, or for the student for whom the individual is the legal guardian.

 Interest Rates on Educational Loans

-Indian educational loan interest rates range anywhere between 6% to 16%.
-Please remember this rate can vary between various loan providers and will also depend on your credit worthiness.
-Additionally, if you are able to provide a collateral, loan interest rates can be reduced significantly.
+Indian education loan interest rates range anywhere between 9% to 16%.
+Please remember this rate can vary between various loan providers and will also depend on your creditworthiness.
+If you are able to provide a collateral, loan interest rates can be reduced significantly.
 On the contrary, unsecured loans have interest rates at least 1.5%-4% higher than loans with a collateral.

-The below table provides an overview of the interest rates of our educational loan partners.
+The below table provides an overview of the interest rates of various financial institutions.
 Please keep in mind the rates will change at the discretion of the bank.
 Make sure to confirm the base interest rates with the bank as they change annually or at the discretion of the lender.

 Educational Loan Reimbursement

-- Educational loans have a repayment period anywhere between 5 to 15 years.
+- Education loans have a repayment period of anywhere between 5 to 15 years.
 The average range would be 5 – 7 years.
-Most lenders have flexible repayment options so the borrower can plan the repayment schedule to his/her convenience.
+Most lenders have flexible repayment options so the borrower can plan the repayment schedule at his/her convenience.

-- Loan providers offer a moratorium period to the educational loan borrowers.
-During this period the borrower generally does not start any repayment towards the loan.
-This period may be to the duration of 6 months to 1 year.
-Please cross check with your lender and confirm the exact duration of the moratorium period, if any.
-Generally this holiday period is during the time when the applicant has completed the program and is applying for suitable jobs.
-RBI has advised banks to give a moratorium of 1 year for educational loans.
-Axis Bank, Prodigy Finance, ICICI Bank, HDFC Credila, Avanse, Auxilo, InCred, all provide moratorium periods of some duration.
-Please check with the respective loan providers on the exact conditions of the moratorium period.
-Many financial institutions have also offered special moratorium periods in light of the Covid 19 pandemic as per RBI guidelines.
+- Loan providers offer a moratorium period to education loan borrowers.
+During this period, the borrower generally does not start any repayment towards the loan.
+This period may be for a duration of 6 months to 1 year.
+(Please cross-check with your lender and confirm the exact duration of the moratorium period, if any.)
+Generally, this relaxation period is during the time when the applicant has completed the program and is applying for suitable jobs.
+RBI has advised banks to give a moratorium of 1 year for education loans.
+Axis Bank, Prodigy Finance, ICICI Bank, HDFC Credila, Avanse, Auxilo, and InCred, all provide moratorium periods of some duration.
+(Please check with the respective loan providers on the exact conditions of the moratorium period.)

-- EMI – Estimated Monthly Installment of your loan will contain both the principal and interest portion.
-During the beginning of your repayment period the EMI will contain more interest and towards the end of the loan tenure, your EMI will contain more principal.
-Once your moratorium period is done you will need to start paying the EMIs regularly.
-You will keep paying the EMIs until the entire loan amount is repaid.
+EMI – Estimated Monthly Installment of your loan will contain both the principal and interest portion.
+During the beginning of your repayment period, the EMI will contain more interest, and towards the end of the loan tenure, your EMI will contain more principal.
+Once your moratorium period is over, you will need to start paying the EMIs regularly.
+You have to keep paying the EMIs until the entire loan amount is repaid.
 If you opt for lengthier loan tenure, the EMI amount will be smaller whereas opting for shorter loan tenures will leave you with larger EMI options.